-In addition to the 68 distinct and issued patents in the United States, Canada, and/or abroad, there are four patents pending.
-Our patents will expire between dates ranging from April 18, 2023, to February 18, 2040.
+In addition to the 65 distinct and issued patents in the United States, Canada, and/or abroad, there is one patent pending.
+Our patents will expire between dates ranging from September 26, 2023 to April 8, 2040.
 Failure for Vecima to maintain these patents would likely not materially limit Vecima's ability to market its products and affect its business.

-Vecima maintains registrations in the United States, Canada, and/or abroad for 23 distinct trademarks, with renewal dates ranging from October 1, 2022, to March 9, 2034 and one trademark pending.
+Vecima maintains registrations in the United States, Canada, and/or abroad for 22 distinct trademarks, with renewal dates ranging from December 19, 2023 to March 15, 2034, and has two trademarks pending.
 Vecima intends to renew all these trademarks when they become due.
+Vecima also claims several unregistered trademarks.